barefootcss/Singular.js/docs/guides/component.md

 ## What is a Component

-A component is a collection of user-defined properties that are observed for changes.
+A component is an object that is observed for changes.

     <html>
         <body>
             <script src="../builds/singular.full.js"></script>
             <script>
-                var example = new singular.component.create({
+                var example = {
                     name: 'World'
-                });
+                };
             </script>
         </body>
     </html>